alyssagithub/Courses/Courses/Course 01 Variables.md

 - **Define** (in programming) means to create a variable

 ## 1. Local Variables
-A local variable is a variable that can only be accessed in the [scope](https://create.roblox.com/docs/luau/scope) it was defined in.<br>
+A local variable is a variable that can only be accessed in the [scope](https://create.roblox.com/docs/luau/scope) it was defined in.
+<br>It is most common, and best to use local variables instead of global & shared variables whenever possible, as they are faster and take up less memory.
-First, let's begin constructing a local variable, we'll start off with the `local` keyword
+<br>First, let's begin constructing a local variable, we'll start off with the `local` keyword
 ```lua
 local
 ```